 Why you need to rent a car?

-Most of the best hiking trails around Queenstown and Wanaka are only accessible by car.
 While Queenstown has a small town centre, exploring the wider region means driving and if you’re doing a South Island road trip, renting a car gives you total freedom to chase hikes like Isthmus Peak without tour schedules or shuttle limitations.

 If you’re flying into Queenstown or Christchurch, booking your rental in advance (I recommend Discover Cars) will usually give you better rates and flexibility.
+And remember to always add insurance!

 I use and compare prices for car rentals, with Discovercars.com.
 It is a giant rental and comparison site on the market and it has a lot of perks that make sense if you travel often.